 Grilled Thanksgiving Turkey Tips and Recipes

-I've been grilling turkeys for Thanksgiving for as long as I've had a grill, which means two decades are almost in my rear view mirror.
-Like most things, once entrenched, I’m wide eye incredulous hearing a dissent.
+I've been grilling turkeys for Thanksgiving for as long as I've had a grill, which means two decades are almost in my rearview mirror.
+Like most things, once entrenched, I’m wide-eyed eye, incredulous, hearing a dissent.
 What do you mean you don't grill your turkey?

 There should probably be a Venn diagram about grilling a turkey.
 Perhaps, something like this:

-For big holiday dinners, it is a daunting process to consider not only spending a lot of money on a good bird but jumping not only outside your norms but literally, outside.
+For big holiday dinners, it is a daunting process to consider not only spending a lot of money on a good bird but literally jumping outside your norms and grilling the turkey in the backyard.
 Holidays are unique, as they only come around once a year.
-We want them perfect, and we want the memories of them to last.
+We want them to be perfect, and we want the memories of them to last.
 And by memories, I mean the good ones.

 This Thanksgiving, as usual, I've done all of my grilling ahead of time for projects.
 Luckily for me, this means once Thanksgiving comes around, I get to enjoy a great dinner with family without a whole lot of work.
-It should be noted, I don't consider enjoy good beer work.
+It should be noted, I don't consider enjoying good beer, work.

 If you are planning to take your turkey outside for the first time, here are a few tips and some of my latest turkey-centric picture and posts for Weber.